 - Host a big team offsite every 18 months: Sometimes, it takes just getting out of the office to re-charge around big ideas or get a fresh perspective.
 I’ve always found that offsites can unblock creativity, re-energize team members who may be feeling stressed or uncertain of their roles, and bring the entire company together around the big picture mission.

 These events are a fantastic way to get to know the people you work with as a human, and I’d encourage people to bring +1s to most (but not all) events.
 When you successfully connect with your co-workers on this level, you begin to feel more like partners on the same team, rather than just individuals that transact with each other.
 That will make work more enjoyable and fulfilling for both of you, as well as make them feel less pressure to “live for the job” in the eyes of their teammates.
-So while asking your coworker about how their dog is treating their new carpet might seem trivial, it can actually help establish a culture of work-life balance.

 Do you know the names of your teammates’ pets?
 Do their dogs tear up the carpet?
 Exactly how cute are they?